Skip to main content

 Widget Tree

-Widget Tree is a visual and structural representation of how widgets—ranging from atomic elements like Text and Button to more complex molecules and organisms—organized within a Page.
+The Widget Tree is a structural representation of how widgets—ranging from atomic elements like Text and Button to more complex molecules and organisms—organized within a Page.
 It outlines the parent-child relationships that define the layout and functionality of your UI.
 This hierarchy is similar to the concept of atomic design, where atoms and molecules combine to form more complex structures, ultimately creating a cohesive interface.

 WIDGET TREE BREAKDOWN